Ian Smail

 Ian Robert Smail is a British astrophysicist.
-He is Professor of Physics at the Durham University Department of Physics, based in the Centre for Extragalactic Astronomy, itself part of the Ogden Centre for Fundamental Physics.
-Since 2015, he has been ranked as one of the most highly-cited researchers in Space Sciences.
+He is Emeritus Professor of Physics at the Durham University Department of Physics, based in the Centre for Extragalactic Astronomy, itself part of the Ogden Centre for Fundamental Physics.

+He has been ranked as one of the most highly-cited researchers in Space Sciences.

 Education

 Smail attended Emmanuel College, Cambridge on a Hooper Scholarship, where he completed the Natural Sciences tripos, graduating with an M.A. in Physics and Theoretical Physics in 1989.
-He carried out his doctoral studies in Astronomy (1989–1993) at Durham University (University College), for a thesis entitled Gravitational Lensing by Rich Clusters, supervised by Richard Ellis.
+He carried out his doctoral studies in Astronomy (1989–1993) at Durham University (University College), supervised by Richard Ellis.

 Career

 From 1993 to 1995 Smail was a NATO Advanced Research Fellow in the Physics, Maths and Astronomy Division at Caltech, and subsequently a Carnegie Fellow at the Observatories of the Carnegie Institution for Science.
-He returned to Durham in 1996 to become a PPARC Advanced Research Fellow (1996–1998) and then from 1998 a Royal Society University Research Fellow in the Department of Physics.
+He returned to Durham in 1996 to become a PPARC Advanced Research Fellow (1996–1998) and from 1998 onwards a Royal Society University Research Fellow in the Department of Physics.
 He was made a Professor in 2004.

-Honours
+Awards and recognition

-In 2001 Smail, alongside fellow Durham researcher Ben Moore, was one of the first recipients of the Philip Leverhulme Prize in the Astronomy and Astrophysics category.
-He received a Royal Society Wolfson Research Merit Award in 2013.
+In 2001, Smail, alongside Durham colleague Ben Moore, was one of the first recipients of the Philip Leverhulme Prize in the Astronomy and Astrophysics category.
+He received a Royal Society Wolfson Research Merit Award in 2013, and was named by Thomson Reuters as one of the world's most influential scientific minds the following year.
+In 2025 he was awarded the Herschel Medal of the Royal Astronomical Society.